FlexMeasures/flexmeasures/Readme.md

 1. Real-time data intelligence and integration, with advice for the rest of the day.
 For example, forecasts and schedules are made available via API (designed with [the USEF framework](https://usef.energy) in mind).
 2. Energy sensor and environment data have multiple sources and their forecasts are uncertain.
 FlexMeasures uses the [timely-beliefs library](https://github.com/SeitaBV/timely-beliefs) to model this well.
-3. Developer support ― building customer-facing services is where energy flexibility hits the road.
-FlexMeasures reduces developer workload with a well-documented API, data visualisation and multi-tenancy, and supports plugins to customise and extend the platform to your needs.
+3. Developer support ― building customer-facing apps & services is where energy flexibility hits the road.
+FlexMeasures reduces developer workload with a well-documented API, data visualisation and multi-tenancy, and it supports plugins to customise and extend the platform to your needs.

 ![Integration view of the FlexMeasures platform architecture](https://raw.githubusercontent.com/FlexMeasures/screenshots/main/architecture/FlexMeasures-HighLevel.png)